 The Taungurung people and Gunaikurnai people are the Traditional Owners of the lands on which Mansfield Shire is located.
 Mansfield Shire Council acknowledges their continuing connection to land, waterways, culture and community dating back tens of thousands of years.
-[MCP, TCP, GKCP] [factual data, inclusion of Traditional Owner acknowledgement]

 Mansfield Shire is located approximately 150 kilometres north east of Melbourne and has an area of 3,891 square kilometres.
 The resident population in Mansfield Shire increased from 6,631 in 2001 to 8,605 in 2016.
 Victoria in Future data estimates that by 2031 the population in Mansfield Shire will increase to 10,485.